watertap-org/watertap/docs/getting_started/install.rst

 		pip install https://github.com/nawi-hub/proteuslib/archive/main.zip

 #.
-To verify that the installation was successful, try running the ProteusLib test suite using ``pytest``:
+To verify that the installation was successful, open a Python interpreter and try importing some of ProteusLib's modules, e.g.:

 	.. code-block:: shell

-		pytest
+		python
+		>>> from proteuslib.unit_models import *

 For ProteusLib developers
 -------------------------